Pumping Iron (1977) Movie Review

 Cort’s side story was scrapped, but not all was lost.
 In training with the Gold’s Gym elite, Cort’s time convinced Butler and Fiore that the bodybuilders didn’t need a movie star.
 They were enough.

-Rather than a training video with Burt Cort, Pumping Iron turned into a docudrama about two of bodybuilding’s biggest competitions, the Mr. Olympia contest and the Mr. Universe.
-In essence, the movie is defined by two competitions – that between Arnold Schwarzenegger and Lou Ferrigno for the Olympia and Ken Waller and Mike Katz for the Universe.
+Rather than a training video with Burt Cort, Pumping Iron turned into a docudrama about two of bodybuilding’s biggest competitions, the Mr. Olympia and the Mr. Universe contests.
+In essence, the movie is defined by two competitions: those between Arnold Schwarzenegger and Lou Ferrigno for the Olympia and Ken Waller and Mike Katz for the Universe.

-As we move closer to the contests we are introduced to new characters and iconic scenes.
-We meet Arnold’s training partner Franco Columbu.
-Although competing in the under 200 lbs Olympia class, Columbu’s strength clearly is a match for his heavier rivals.
-During the documentary we see Franco blowing up hot water bottles and lifting cars with ease.
+As we move closer to the contests, we are introduced to new characters and iconic scenes.
+We meet Arnold’s training partner, Franco Columbu.
+Although competing in the under 200-pound Olympia class, Columbu’s strength clearly matches that of his heavier rivals.
+During the documentary, we see Franco blowing up hot water bottles and lifting cars with ease.

 The men go on stage, flex their muscles and return to the dressing rooms confident in themselves.
 Arnold is declared the winner of his sixth Olympia.
 Waller wins the Universe.

-As some hang their heads in disappointment Arnold smokes a joint and lies on a couch, victorious.
-For many it was the perfect ending to bodybuilding’s best movie.
+Some hang their heads in disappointment Arnold smokes a joint and lies on a couch, victorious.
+For many, it was the perfect ending to bodybuilding’s best movie.

 The Aftermath

-At the event the bodybuilders posed as living sculptures standing atop rotating platforms.
+At the event, the bodybuilders posed as living sculptures standing atop rotating platforms.
 The event helped to raise enough money to complete the film and, more importantly, brought some buzz to a film that many had forgotten about.
 Thousands clamoured to get in to view the men.
-It bode well for the documentary.
+It boded well for the documentary.

 The initial impact of Pumping Iron cannot be overestimated.
 Aside from a core group of excited bodybuilders, the movie benefited from some rather unusual promotions.
 Jackie Kennedy helped promote the documentary to a wider audience, while newspapers and magazines began to comment on a strange but plucky movie with heart.